riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-08-07-Escape-Artists.markdown

 > - **Real-time monitoring.** We are introducing monitoring built to watch an evaluation as it runs, able to flag or block out-of-scope actions as they happen.
 > - **Reassessing evaluation design.** Evaluations should assume a capable model may try to act beyond its remit, with the scope of any such behaviour limited in advance.
 AISI’s sandboxing guidelines recommend tailoring the sandbox configuration based on the design of the evaluation; good containment should not depend on the model choosing not to test its boundaries.
 We are also adding additional checks to ensure tasks are correctly specified and solvable by the intended route.

+All known best practices, not even AI-specific, and relatively easy to implement too, requiring simply that researchers a\) pay attention to what they are doing, and b\) think about their experiment design for more than one minute.

 # Who is to blame?

 The bigger question is, [who is legally to blame for actions by these autonomous AI agents](https://techcrunch.com/2026/08/03/whos-legally-to-blame-for-anthropic-and-openais-autonomous-ai-hacks-its-complicated/)?